List of Jewish communities in the United Kingdom: Wales

 There are records of Jews in Abergavenny, Caerleon and Chepstow in the 13th century, all of them in the Marcher Lordships of South Wales.
 However, after the English conquest of Wales (1287–1283), Edward I issued the 1290 Edict of Expulsion expelling the Jews from England.
-It is likely that most, if not all, Jews left Wales after Edward I's edict of 1290.
+It is likely that most, if not all, Jews left Wales after this edict.

 A Jewish community was recorded in Swansea in around 1730.
 Further Jewish communities were formed in the 19th century in Cardiff, Merthyr Tydfil, Pontypridd and Tredegar."
 Jewish communities in Wales were augmented by refugees from Nazi-dominated Europe in the late 1930s.

 The modern community in South Wales is centred on the Cardiff Reform Synagogue and the Cardiff United Synagogue.
 There is also a synagogue in Swansea.
 The synagogue of Merthyr Tydfil, the major one north of Cardiff, ceased to hold regular services in the 1970s and the building was later sold.